patrick-kidger/torchtyping/README.md

 torchtyping.patch_typeguard()
 ```

-`torchtyping` integrates with typeguard to perform runtime type checking.
-If you want to enable this checking, then make sure to call this function before runtime.
-It's safe to call before or after the `typeguard` import hook, or before or after calling `typeguard.typechecked` on a function.
-It just needs to happen before you actually run the functions you want to check.
+`torchtyping` integrates with `typeguard` to perform runtime type checking. `patch_typeguard` should be called at the global level, before calling the `typeguard` import hook, or before calling `typeguard.typechecked` on a function.

 This function is safe to run multiple times.
 Probably the most sensible pattern is to run it once at the top of each file that uses `torchtyping`.